 Possible workaround if the crash occurs during garbage collection.

 If a crash occurs during garbage collection (GC), then the fatal error log reports that a

-> VM_Operation is in progress.
-For the purposes of this discussion, assume that the mostly concurrent GC (
+VM_Operation is in progress.
+For the purpose of this discussion, assume that the mostly concurrent GC (

-> -XX:+UseConcMarkSweep) is not in use.
+-XX:+UseConcMarkSweep) is not in use.
 The

 VM_Operation is shown in the

 THREAD section of the log and indicates one of the following situations:

 Generation collection for allocation

 Most likely, the current thread reported in the log is the

 VMThread.
 This is the special thread used to execute special tasks in the HotSpot VM.
 The following example is a fragment of the fatal error log from a crash in the serial garbage collector.